 The ancient woods are a great place for walks during the colder months, when there’s a lot to see.
 Enjoy glorious autumn colours reflected in the lake, and the bark of magnificent redwoods turned a deep orange in the low autumn sunlight.
 In winter, when the trees are stripped of leaves and the ground free of dense undergrowth, other features come to light.
 The rocky outcrops decorated with mosses, the redwoods stand tall like giant Christmas trees, and evergreens and berries give colour.

 Nymans car park, grid ref: TQ263296

-To take advantage of stunning views over the Weald towards the South Downs, enter Nyman's gardens via the visitor reception building (admission charges apply, free for members).
+To take advantage of stunning views over the Weald towards the South Downs, enter Nymans gardens via visitor reception (admission charges apply, free for members, no dogs admitted via this entrance).
 Head towards the temple in the Pinetum.
-Alternative access is available via the public footpath (from the rear of car park) following Sussex Ouse Valley Way, and excludes Arboretum loop of walk.
+Alternative access for those with dogs is via the public footpath (from the rear of car park) following Sussex Ouse Valley Way, and excludes the Arboretum loop of walk.
 For this route start the walk from Step 7.
 For those that would like a woodland map they are available to purchase from reception.

 After taking a moment to enjoy the view across from the temple head down the path through the Pinetum.
 When you reach the bottom of the slope turn to your left, leave the main path and head towards the Arboretum pedestrian gate.

 Autumn colour from afar

 Looking down on the woodland canopy from above gives you the best view of changing leaf colour and the mix of hues reveal what a great variety of tree species we have.

 Exit the formal gardens at the gate marked 'Woods and Arboretum' where you will see a way-mark post numbered 1, take the path downhill towards the lower pond.
 Following the orange arrows will also assist you in taking the walk from here.